Wednesday, January 30, 2008

 TENNESSEE EMPLOYERS FAIL TO EMBRACE E-VERIFY

 On January 1st, Tennessee employers became subject to a new law that puts their business licenses at risk if they hire unauthorized immigrants.
 Using E-Verify is a defense for those charged under the new law.
 So one would think that employers across the state are signing up in droves to participate in the electronic verification system.
-But one would be wrong.

 # posted by Greg Siskind @ 9:36 PM